Stackclash/5e-vault/5. Mechanics/Items/Curse Of Vengeance Hhhvii.md

 >
 > While attuned to this item you become cursed.
 While cursed, any time you take damage in combat, you must succeed on a DC 15 Wisdom saving throw.
 On a failed save, you must attack the creature that damaged you until you drop to 0 hit points or it does, or until you can't reach the creature to make a melee attack against it.
 >
-> This curse ends permanently on both the item and you if the remove curse spell or similar magic is cast on either you or the cursed item.
+> This curse ends permanently on both the item and you if the [[5.
+Mechanics/Spells/Remove Curse.md\|remove curse]] spell or similar magic is cast on either you or the cursed item.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 57*